evykassirer/playing-the-internship-game/docs/3-After-The-Offer/salary_and_negotiating.md

 Case (3) will often be true at well-known, competitive companies.
 If you don't have a truly extraordinary accomplishment, negotiating might not be seen well.

 As a rule of thumb, if internship salary is publicly available for a company, (4) is likely to apply.
 You'll have a better chance of negotiating at smaller companies with fewer interns.
 Your negotiation is more likely to be successful if you can give them a story that would justify the salary disparity if other interns were to ever find out.
 This could include: "you have significantly more work experience", "you are senior", "you are a return intern".
-You can also try "my other offer/previous salary is higher" though that tends to not work as well for internships.
+You can also try "my other offer/previous salary was higher" though that is less likely to work for internship than full-time positions, especially at larger companies that have dedicated internship programs.

 ### Check out data about salaries